decentralized-identity/keri/docs/Glossary.md

 #### Agency
 Agents can be people, edge computers and the functionality within [`wallets`](#digital-identity-wallet).
 The service an agent offers is agency.

+#### Autonomic Computing Systems
+Self managing computing systems using algorithmic governance, from the 90's way way way before DAOs.
+KERI creator Sma Smith worked at funded Navy research in the 90's on _autonomic surviveable systems_ as in  "self-healing" systems: "We called them autonomic way back then".

 #### Autonomic Identifier
 An identifier that is self-certifying and self-sovereign